 Camilla Nylund

-After permanent engagements in Hanover and at the Semperoper Dresden, Camilla Nylund is now one of the internationally most sought-after singers in her field and is a regular guest at all major opera houses – at the Vienna State Opera, the Bavarian State Opera in Munich, the Metropolitan Opera New York, La Scala di Milano, the Paris Bastille, the Berlin and Hamburg State Operas, the Deutsche Oper Berlin, at the Bayreuth and Salzburg Festivals, in Barcelona, Valencia, Zurich, Helsinki, Cologne, Frankfurt, Amsterdam, Tokyo, San Francisco.
+After being a troupe member in Hanover and at the Semperoper Dresden, Camilla Nylund is now one of the internationally most sought-after singers in her field and is a regular guest at all major opera houses - at the Vienna State Opera, the Bavarian State Opera in Munich, the Metropolitan Opera New York, La Scala di Milano, the Paris Bastille, the Berlin and Hamburg State Operas, the Deutsche Oper Berlin, at the Bayreuth and Salzburg Festivals, in Barcelona, Valencia, Zurich, Helsinki, Cologne, Frankfurt, Amsterdam, Tokyo, San Francisco.

-The artist’s repertoire includes all major parts of the classic-romantic repertoire.
-Especially with her interpretation of Richard Wagner – Elisabeth, Elsa, Sieglinde, Senta, Isolde, Brünnhilde- and Richard Strauss – Marschallin, Arabella, Gräfin (Capriccio), Chrysothemis, Kaiserin (Frau ohne Schatten), Ariadne, Salome – Camilla Nylund is always anew setting artistic standards.
+The artist's repertoire includes all major parts of the classic-romantic repertoire.
+Especially with her interpretation of Richard Wagner - Elisabeth, Venus, Elsa, Sieglinde, Senta, Isolde, Brünnhilde- and Richard Strauss - Marschallin, Arabella, Gräfin (Capriccio), Chrysothemis, Kaiserin (Frau ohne Schatten), Ariadne, Salome and Daphne - Camilla Nylund is always setting new artistic standards.
+Roles such as Marie (Wozzeck), the title role of Jenufa, Eine Frau (Erwartung) and Katerina (Lady Macbeth of Mtsensk), which she sang for the first time in an highly acclaimed debut in a new production at the Hamburg State Opera in 2023, complete the repertoire of this versatile artist.
+She also continues to captivate audiences in leading roles from the Italian repertoire, most notably as Tosca, but also as Elisabetta in Don Carlos and Desdemona in Otello."

-In addition to her active work on the international opera stages, she is also a regular guest in all major concert halls – Konzerthaus and Philharmonie Berlin, Herkulessaal Munich, “Isarphilharmonie” Munich, Gewandhaus Leipzig, Concertgebouw Amsterdam, Wiener Musikverein, Wiener Konzerthaus, Elbphilharmonie Hamburg, Tonhalle Zürich, in Rome, at the BBC Proms, in Philadel-phia, Cleveland, Boston.
+In addition to her activiy on the international opera stage, she is also a regular guest at all major concert halls - Konzerthaus and Philharmonie Berlin, Herkulessaal Munich, "Isarphilharmonie" Munich, Gewandhaus Leipzig, Concertgebouw Amsterdam, Vienna Musikverein, Vienna Konzerthaus, Elbphilharmonie Hamburg, Tonhalle Zurich, Rome, at the BBC Proms, in Philadelphia, Cleveland, Boston and many more.

-Both within the opera and concert field Camilla Nylund is working with all major Maestri of our time – such as Zubin Mehta, Sir Simon Rattle, Christian Thielemann, Andris Nelsons, Daniel Barenboim, Esa-Pekka Salonen, Vladimir Jurowski, Gianandrea Noseda, Riccardo Muti, Marek Janowski, Kent Nagano, Carina Kanellakis, Simone Young, Susanna Mälkki, Omer Meir Wellber und Lahav Shani.
+Camilla Nylund works with all the major maestri of our time in both the opera and concert repertoire, including Zubin Mehta, Sir Simon Rattle, Christian Thielemann, Andris Nelsons, Daniel Barenboim, Philippe Jordan, Esa-Pekka Salonen, Vladimir Jurowski, Gianandrea Noseda, Riccardo Muti, Marek Janowski, Kent Nagano, Karina Canellakis, Simone Young, Susanna Mälkki, Omer Meir Wellber and Lahav Shani.

 In recognition of her artistic achievements, Camilla Nylund has received numerous awards.
 In November 2022, she was presented with the Lotte Lehmann Memorial Ring - one of the world's most prestigious awards for female opera singers.
 In September 2022, she was awarded with the European Culture Prize alongside other high-profile laureats in the Zurich Tonhalle.
 To honour Camilla Nylund's long and successful artistic relationship with the Vienna State Opera, the artist was awarded the title of Austrian Kammersängerin (2019).
 The Semperoper Dresden has also appointed Camilla Nylund as Saxon Kammersängerin.
 She is also recipient of the Christel Goltz Prize of the Semperoper (2000), the Culture Prize of the Swedish Cultural Fund in Finland, the Pro Finlandia Medal, awarded by the Finnish President (2013), and the Finnish State Prize for Music (2019).